NewcastleRSE/sweet-project-website/_workstreams/workstream5.md

 In all this work, we have mapped contextual and intervention-related factors that are likely to influence implementation to the constructs specified within the EPIS framework.
 These are described as:-

-**Outer Context:** NHS and policy environment, Funding, National leadership and support, Patient population, needs and characteristics, Patient advocacy factors
+**Outer Context:** NHS and policy environment, Funding, National leadership and support, Patient population, needs and characteristics, Patient advocacy factors.

-**Inner Context:** organisational characteristics, leadership within organisations, staff characteristics, quality and fidelity
+**Inner Context:** organisational characteristics, leadership within organisations, staff characteristics, quality and fidelity.

-**Innovation factors:** how HT&Me ‘fits’ into the existing system, how easily it can be adopted
+**Innovation factors:** how HT&Me ‘fits’ into the existing system, how easily it can be adopted.

-**Bridging factors:** partnerships that can facilitate implementation and adoption
+**Bridging factors:** partnerships that can facilitate implementation and adoption.